The Queer Art of Failure: Chapter Six: Animating Failure: Ending, Fleeing, Surviving

 In the sixth chapter, Halberstam focuses more on the specific works of queer theory scholars, and examines works such as Finding Nemo, Monsters, Inc., and A Bug's Life.
 Halberstam begins by criticizing Slavoj Zizek's interpretation of Kung Fu Panda.
 Zizek compares the panda to George W. Bush, explaining that just like Bush, the panda rose to success because of the system, and that it was inherently tipped in his favor.
 Halberstam states that Kung Fu Panda "... joins new forms of animation to new conceptions of the human-animal divide to offer a very different political landscape than the one we inhabit, or at least the one Zizek imagines ..."

 Halberstam goes in-depth on the complexity of animation, specifically in A Bug's Life, where a new form of "crowd scenes" were introduced.
-Regarding stop-motion animation works Mr. Fox, Chicken Run, and Coraline, Halberstam explains how ideas of racism, entrapment, masculinity, political progression, remote control, and imprisonment are present.
+Regarding stop-motion animation works Fantastic Mr. Fox, Chicken Run, and Coraline, Halberstam explains how ideas of racism, entrapment, masculinity, political progression, remote control, and imprisonment are present.
 The use of stop-motion animation can help evoke different emotions as well.
 For example, in Chicken Run, the start-stop jerkiness allows the narrative to be even more humorous.